Dutton1990/fun-top-trumps-battler/README.md

-## Pokemon Battle Game
+## Top Trumps Battle Game

-Using the Object Oriented Programming skills you've learned this week, we want you to implement a Pokemon battle game!
+Using the Object Oriented Programming skills you've learned this week, we want you to implement the classic Top Trumps card game!

-For those of you unfamiliar with Pokemon, you could try to think about it as people (trainers) who have pets (Pokemon), but only have room for 6 pets at a time.

-These people are also a bit strange, and they get their pets into fights with other people's pets in the park for no reason at all...

 ## Day 1